AppleLamps/codex/codex-rs/README.md

 #### xAI Provider Configuration

-This fork includes built-in xAI provider support.
+This fork includes built-in support for multiple AI providers:

+### xAI Provider Support

 The xAI provider is configured as:

 ```toml
 [model_providers.xai]